-Author, lover of real life mysteries and walking the Devon moors.
+Author, lover of real life mysteries and walking the West Country moors and coast.

 It's all about the books ...

 "Fantastic book, one you can't put down once you've started.
 A very gripping story very well portrayed."